simonbs/BSPanViewController/README.md

     self.panController.rightController = [RightViewController new];

 BSPanViewController has a lot of settings which can be set independently for the left and the right side.
 Please take a look at `BSPanViewController.h` for more information on the settings.

+The control works with `UIViewControllerBasedStatusBarAppearance` set to `YES` or `NO`.
+If you have the value set to `YES` you might want to subclass BSPanViewController and implemenet `-preferredStatusBarStyle` to decide the style of the status bar.

 ## Known Issues